arianaolson419/ThinkStats2/project2/report2.md

 ![Plot of 'always wrong' by 'attend'](images/attend_proportions_always.png)
 ![Plot of 'never wrong' by 'attend'](images/attend_proportions_never.png)

 As expected, the proportions of respondents who answered "Always Wrong" in each group are ordered from most frequent to least frequent, and the opposite is true for the proportions of respondents from each group that answered "Not Wrong at All".
-Again, like in the previous variables examined, all proportions of "Always Wrong" answers decrease with time, and all prportions of "Not Wrong at All" answers increase over time.
+Again, like in the previous variables examined, all proportions of "Always Wrong" answers decrease with time, and all proportions of "Not Wrong at All" answers increase over time.
 The most notable group is the group that attends services more than once a week.
 The difference in proportions between this group and the next closest group is much greater than the difference among any other adjacent groups.
 Additionally, this group never overlaps with another for either answer.
 Finally, the magnitude of the rate of change is less than the other groups.
 This tells us that by this one metric, very religious people are much more likely to disapprove of homosexual sex and are slower to change their opinions.

-To see how this variable affects the predictive model, we ran the model for each group over a range of years while holding the other explanatory vaiables constant.
+To see how this variable affects the predictive model, we ran the model for each group over a range of years while holding the other explanatory variables constant.
 The plot of these predictions is shown below.

 ![Logistic regression plot of 'attend'](images/attend_log.png)